ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |  |          -> /inc:incidents/inc:incident/inc:incident-no
 ~~~~
 After a network incident is generated, network incident diagnose rpc can be used to
-diagnose the network incident and locate the root causes.
+diagnose the network incident and locate the probable causes.
 On demand Diagnosis
 can be performed on some detection tasks, such as BFD detection, flow
 detection, telemetry collection, short-term threshold alarm,
 configuration error check, or test packet injection.